clusterai/clusterai_2020/README.md

-# clusterai_2020
+# clusterai_2020 - Public Money Public Code.

-Repository for the UTN BA Data Science Course 2020
+This is the repository for the Universidad Tecnologica Nacional BA Data Science Course 2020.
+You are free to use this material for educational purposes, in that case please cite us.

 ## Installing dependancies / Instalando dependencias
 ##### English
 Before we start working we need to install all dependancies for this project.